Requirements Coverage-Guided Minimization for Natural Language Test Cases: Results

-Overall, \ourapproach~consistently outperforms all other techniques across minimization budgets.
+We observe that \ourapproach~consistently outperforms Random Minimization and FAST-R approaches in terms of \textit{FDR} across various minimization budgets.
 The performance gap is particularly notable at mid-range budgets ($30\%$ to $60\%$).
-For instance, at a $40\%$ minimization budget, \ourapproach~achieves an \textit{FDR} of $78.7\%$, whereas Random Minimization and FAST++ yield approximately $65.5\%$ and $56.5\%$, respectively.
+For instance, at a $40\%$ minimization budget, \ourapproach~achieves an \textit{FDR} of $78.68\%$, whereas RM-Req and FAST++ yield approximately $65.45\%$ and $56.50\%$, respectively.
 This demonstrates \ourapproach’s superior ability to retain fault-revealing test cases, especially under mid-range budget constraints.
 At lower and higher minimization budgets, the \textit{FDR} of all techniques tends to converge toward either $0$ or $1$, thus making the difference in \textit{FDR} between \ourapproach~and other techniques smaller.
 However, mid-range minimization budgets are more important in practice, as they offer more useful trade-offs between cost savings and fault detection.

 As the minimization budget increases, the \textit{FDR} of all techniques gradually improves and approaches the theoretical upper bound of $1.0$.
-Among the FAST-R variants, FAST-CS and FAST-all demonstrate the more competitive performance, while FAST++ and FAST-pw exhibit weaker results at lower budgets, indicating limited effectiveness in resource-constrained settings.
-Interestingly, Random Minimization consistently achieves higher \textit{FDR} than FAST-R. This may be due to the distance metrics employed by FAST-R, which may not provide effective guidance for reducing similar test cases, whereas Random Minimization inherently preserves a greater diversity of test cases, leading to better \textit{FDR}.
+Among the FAST-R variants, FAST-CS and FAST-all demonstrate better performance, while FAST++ and FAST-pw exhibit weaker results at lower budgets, indicating limited effectiveness in resource-constrained settings.
+Interestingly, Random Minimization generally achieves higher \textit{FDR} than FAST-R. This may be due to the distance metrics employed by FAST-R, which may not provide effective guidance for reducing similar test cases, whereas Random Minimization inherently preserves a greater diversity of test cases, leading to better \textit{FDR}.
+Moreover, the fixed-budget version of FAST-R does not guarantee full requirement coverage, making it unusable in our context.